lvlds/craftGBD/README.md

 # Structure of this README
 1. Folder meanings
 2. Preparation for Training & Testing
-3. Tesing the models on ImageNet val2 data
+3. Testing the models on ImageNet val2 data
 4. Training the models on ImageNet data
 5. Generating proposals
 6. Pre-trained models